CodyThompson1/ncaa_next_man_up/README.md

 ## Project Overview

-**NCAA Next Man Up** was built as a capstone project for the University of Montana MSBA program, in partnership with the UM Men's Basketball Program (Head Coach Jay Flores).
+**NCAA Next Man Up** was built as a capstone project for the University of Montana MSBA program, in partnership with the UM Men's Basketball Program.
 The system provides a structured, data-driven framework for evaluating players not by raw statistics alone, but by how well they perform within their role relative to conference peers.

 The project covers the full analytics pipeline — from raw data collection through cleaning, feature engineering, and evaluation — and delivers results through a coach-friendly, interactive HTML dashboard that requires no server or installation to use.